Changes to Christmas collections

 Items must be stored in yellow clinical waste bags which must be tied or sealed firmly shut before collection.

-Sharps and syringes are collected free of charge from residents who are housebound.
+Sharps and syringes are collected free of charge from residents who are housebound, these will only be collected when a patient has five full sharps boxes.
 Sharps and syringes must be placed in a special yellow plastic container called a sharps box.